Lecture notes on Legendre polynomials: their origin and main properties: Legendre polynomials on any interval

-This can viewed as the result for the case $n=1$.
-Then, for any integer $n>1$ one finds that
+This can be viewed as the result for the case $n=1$.
+Then, for any integer $n>1$ one finds

 Therefore, the overall result of each integration by parts is the transference of a derivative $\,d/dx\,$ from $\,f(x)\,$ to the function $g(x)$ and a change of sign.
-Each further integration by parts will do the same. \end{proof}
+Each further integration by parts will have the same effect. \end{proof}

 For those readers more interested in Gauss-Legendre quadrature, any integral over $[a, b]$ can be easily changed into an integral over $[-1,1]$ in view to apply the original quadrature rule.
 This change of interval is done by taking into account the same simple substitution given in Eq.~\eqref{eq:substFim}.
 This yields